Hungary charges camerawoman accused of tripping fleeing migrants

 Her prosecution for disorderly conduct comes as political tensions mount over Europe's migration crisis in the region.

 Hungary is holding a referendum on whether to accept EU migrant quotas on Oct.
-2, the same say as the far-right Freedom Party is standing in presidential elections in neighboring Austria.
+2, the same say as the far-right Freedom Party is standing in presidential elections in neighbouring Austria.

 Prosecutors described how hundreds of migrants broke through a police cordon and out of a holding area and headed toward Szeged, a nearby city in September last year.
 Laszlo was directly behind the police officers and filmed migrants as they ran.